 Activism and Anthropology

-Looking at the concept of “Engaged Buddhism” and how it relates to the drive toward activism, benevolent action and hope for positive change in the world
+Let’s look at some of the mainstay works on the concept of “Engaged Buddhism” and how it relates to the drive toward activism, benevolent action and hope for positive change in the world.
+Here is a quick list of texts to help in this regard.
+Enjoy!

 • Sallie B. King — Socially Engaged Buddhism